Kawasaki Disease in Children

 Other recommended tests include:

 Lab tests.
 Blood and urine samples are taken to check for signs of inflammation.
-These are also used to help rule out other health problems.
+These are also used to help rule out other health problems that may mimic Kawasaki disease.

 Electrocardiography (ECG).
 This test records the electrical activity of the heart through small, sticky patches on the child's chest.
 The patches are connected to a machine with wires.
 The machine records the electrical activity.
 This helps check for problems with heart rhythm and heart structure.